CS 860: Automatic Sequences

 by Allouche and Shallit, which will give you some idea of what we will

 cover.
-It is now available from the University bookstore.
+It will be available from the University bookstore.

 Errata for the course textbook can be found

 If you find a new, previously unreported error, report it to the instructor

 to get a bonus point in your course mark (subject to approval).

 Automatic sequences are sequences that lie in between the most ordered